-We are also expanding our telemedicine medical and reimbursement policies for a limited time to permit and pay for more telehealth providers, services and modalities.
+Please see Highmark’s Provider Manual, Chapter 2, Unit 5 for more information regarding the services that may be provided through this modality and other guidelines.
 For guidance specific to Home Health, please see the Home Health Frequently Asked Questions, otherwise please follow the guidelines below.

-All providers are eligible to provide telehealth visits for covered services within the scope of their license, deemed appropriate using their medical judgment, and delivered within the definition of the code billed.
+Virtual Visits: Services provided by Highmark in-network providers within the scope of their license, deemed appropriate using their medical judgment, and delivered within the definition of the code billed.

 *Medicare Advantage NOTE: Highmark Medicare Advantage plans continue to follow The Centers for Medicaid and Medicare Services (CMS)’s guidelines for telemedicine visit coverage and reimbursement.
 Only the codes identified by CMS as appropriate for telemedicine services will be reimbursed by Highmark for Medicare Advantage members.

-Are new patients eligible for a virtual visit?
+Are new patients eligible to utilize virtual visits?

 Am I allowed to use alternate communication channels, such as Skype or FaceTime, for telehealth treatment or diagnosis purposes during the COVID-19 spread?

 Yes.
-The U.S. Department of Health and Human Services’ Office of Civil Rights (OCR) announced that, effective immediately, they will exercise enforcement discretion and waive potential HIPAA penalties for consumer communication applications if used for telehealth during the COVID-19 nationwide public health emergency.
+The U.S. Department of Health and Human Services’ Office of Civil Rights (OCR) announced that they will exercise enforcement discretion and waive potential HIPAA penalties for consumer communication applications if used for telehealth through December 31, 2023.

 The OCR’s discretion applies to widely available communications apps, such as FaceTime or Skype, when used in good faith for any telehealth treatment or diagnostic purpose, regardless of whether the telehealth service is directly related to COVID-19.

-In line with the OCR’s decision, Highmark will temporarily relax its current telemedicine policy requirements as they relate to the specific communication applications used.
+In line with the OCR’s decision, Highmark will temporarily relax its current telehealth policy requirements as they relate to the specific communication applications used.